Splitting, Splicing and Projection in BPD Personalities

 myself, because it's a dead giveaway that I'm hearing from someone

-pain and failed relationship attempts.
+and failed relationship attempts.

 many Borderlines are tireless seekers of insight and truth.
 There's